 - Buy a notebook and ask the teacher to write down what your child is to practice each week

 - Sit in on lessons and take notes

 - Sit with your child during practice and help remind him what his teacher would like him to do.

 2. They don’t know when to practice.

 Making a set time in your schedule for practicing is essential for practicing success.
 Otherwise, you are just competing with a bunch of other stuff for time and practicing always loses.
 At least, that’s been my experience.
-Bria practices at 6:15 in the morning.
-Chloe practices after dinner.
-And Sophia knows that her practice time is right after she has her snack and finishes her homework after school.
+My oldest practices at 6:15 in the morning.
+My middle daughter practices after dinner.
+And my youngest knows that her practice time is right after she has her snack and finishes her homework after school.

 Not only is there much less to compete with, your children will stop fighting you about practice time when it’s just a part of the schedule.
-I don’t even have to ask my kids most days (unless her name is Sophia, but she’s getting closer…it’s a process!).
+I don’t even have to ask my kids most days (except for my youngest, but she’s getting closer…it’s a process!).